firefly-iii/docs/docs/docs/firefly-iii/faq/docker.md

 ## How do I debug a cron job on Docker?

-First, enable [debug mode](other.md#how-do-i-enable-debug-mode).
-The next step is to open a new terminal window, and tail the logs from your Firefly III docker container:
+Enable [debug mode](other.md#how-do-i-enable-debug-mode).
+Open a new terminal window, and tail the logs from your Firefly III docker container:

 ```bash
 docker logs -f CONTAINERID
 ```

 Fire the cron job again from another terminal window, with the following command.
-Please note that the exact Docker command may be different for your Docker container.

 ```bash
 docker exec --user www-data CONTAINERID /usr/local/bin/php /var/www/html/artisan firefly-iii:cron --date=2021-02-01